 Must be at least 21

-Bag assembly time 5 hours per week.
-Delivery driver time can be 2 to 5 hours per week.
+Bag assembly time 6 hours per week.
+Delivery driver time can be 2 to 5 hours per week depending on where the deliveries are made.